nanoframework/nf-interpreter/docs/vscode-debug-instructions.md

 - debugServerPath: full path to the OpenOCD executable
 - debugServerArgs: full path to the scripts directory on the OpenOCD installation AND the appropriate .cfg files for the interface and the board.

-_Note 1: VS Code parser seems to have trouble parsing and replacing the ${workspaceRoot} for some OpenOCD commands.
-That's the reason why you see there the ${workspaceRoot} variable and in other places the full path were that variable would make sense to be at.
-Just use what's there to keep OpenOCD happy._
+_Note 1: VS Code parser currently has trouble parsing and replacing the environment variable ${workspaceRoot} for certain OpenOCD commands.
+For this reason we currently use full (absolute) paths to keep OpenOCD happy._

-_Note 2: Always mind the forward slash in the paths above, otherwise you'll get into troubles with strange and unclear errors from OpenOCD._
+_Note 2: Always use forward slashes in the paths above (backslashes are reserved for escaping characters), otherwise you'll receive strange and unclear errors from OpenOCD._

 # Launch the debug session

 Using VS Code menu View > Debug, clicking on the debug icon on the left hand toolbar or hitting the CTRL+SHIT+D shortcut you'll reach the debug view.
 There you'll find the launch configurations for debug that we've setup above (see the drop down at the top) and the familiar green play button (or F5 if you prefer).

-When a debug session is active you can find a lot of familiar stuff:
+When a debug session is active you will find a lot of familiar stuff:
 - debug toolbar with the usual operations (pause, step over, into, out, restart and stop)
 - variables list
 - call stack that you can use to navigate up and down